hkwu/ghastly/docs/guide.md

   receiveDispatcher(dispatcher) {
     dispatcher.on('end', console.log);
   },
-})
+});
 ```

 #### The `dispatch()` Function
-It's often desirable to send more than one response from the same handler.
+Complex response types are great for encapsulating logic on a single response action, but what if we want to send multiple response types in the same handler?
 For instance, commands which query third party services such as a weather API may take several seconds to complete.
 In order to improve the user experience, it's often best to dispatch a message prior to making an asynchronous request to inform the user that there may be a delay.

 Unfortunately, the response flow we just described is simply not possible with what we've seen so far.
 You can't return more than one value from a function, so you'll be stuck with dispatching responses manually (what a pain!).